aria2/aria2/doc/manual-src/en/aria2c.rst

   tracker.
 Although this function is named ``external``, it can accept any kind of IP addresses.
 IPADDRESS must be a numeric IP address.

+.. option:: --bt-force-encryption[=true|false]

+  Requires BitTorrent message payload encryption with arc4.
+This is a shorthand of :option:`--bt-requre-crypto` :option:`--bt-min-crypto-level`\=arc4.
+This option does not change the option value of those options.
+If ``true`` is given, deny legacy BitTorrent handshake and only use Obfuscation handshake and always encrypt message payload.
+Default: ``false``

 .. option:: --bt-hash-check-seed[=true|false]

  If ``true`` is given, after hash check using :option:`--check-integrity <-V>` option and